Should You Switch Mortgage Lenders Before Closing?

 - An additional credit check: Your previous mortgage lender likely already pulled your credit before starting to process your loan.
 This is considered a hard inquiry and usually has a small negative impact on your score.
 Because your interest rate is based heavily on your credit score, this could influence the rate your new lender is able to offer you—especially if you were on the border between credit brackets.

 Despite these consequences, it may still be worth it to switch mortgage lenders.
 But make sure to choose your new lender wisely.
-Shop around for the best rates and be sure to compare each on customer service, closing costs, and additional fees as well.
+Shop around for the best rates and be sure to compare each on customer service, closing costs, and additional fees.

 Once you select a new lender, communicate the details of your new loan to all important parties, including your agent, the seller, the escrow agent, and more.
 You will likely need to add an extension addendum to your sales contract to solidify the change.